|

 underwater scientific research (having worked with the National Park

-Service, the University of California, and the Australian Institute of
+Service, the University of California, the Australian Institute of

 world beneath the waves.
 In recording Ocean’s beauty he has traveled